LonDC/slate/source/index.md

 system fields | fields prefixed with __ are system fields that relate to your original Domino data.
 If the document has file attachments associated with it, the names of the files can be found in the field _files

 # Documents

+A document is a group of fields that are related to each other.
+Not all documents the same, but it is a fair assumption that all documents in the same collection will have the same group of fields on them.

 ## Get a document